What is the Sandwich Generation, and what does it want?

 We surveyed more than 1,000 members of the sandwich generation—people who care for both their children and their parents.
 Here’s what they told us.

-People who provide long-term care to both aging relatives and growing children are often referred to as the “Sandwich Generation,” since they have responsibilities pressing in on both sides.
-What do these sandwiched caregivers need — both to help their family members and to help themselves?
+People who provide long-term care to both older relatives and growing children are often referred to as the “Sandwich Generation,” since they have responsibilities pressing in on both sides.
+What do these sandwiched family caregivers need — both to help their family members and to help themselves?

-The Sandwich Generation Report, conducted by online life insurance agency Haven Life, interviewed 1,078 participants between the ages of 30-55 years old who self-identified as providing care or decision-making support to both dependent children and aging parents.
+The Sandwich Generation Report, conducted by online life insurance agency Haven Life, interviewed 1,078 participants between the ages of 30-55 years old who self-identified as providing care or decision-making support to both a dependent child (or children) and aging parents.
 Our goal was to learn more about where the Sandwich Generation feels the most strain, as well as what they believe could provide the most help as they continue to navigate this financially and emotionally difficult life stage.

 The Sandwich Generation feels overwhelmed, often or constantly

 Unsurprisingly, the majority of survey participants reported feeling overwhelmed with their responsibilities.
 In fact, 80% of respondents feel overwhelmed often or constantly.
 These same individuals also indicated they feel overextended nearly five out of seven days of the week on average.

 Whether those in the Sandwich Generation are actively involved in day-to-day parental care or are trying to have difficult conversations with older relatives from a distance, balancing new caregiving responsibilities with existing responsibilities to partners, young children and careers becomes extremely difficult — and extremely stressful.

 The Sandwich Generation needs help with financial planning, decision-making and mental health